An ode to Steed Malbranque, a man so great even Tony Blair loved him

 The first, fair enough.
 The second is a story for another day.

 This was an era when the Premier League was graced with Thierry Henry and Ruud van Nistelrooy.
 Paul Scholes was at his peak.
-Yet, few had the foresight to invest their hopes in a midfielder who would go on to provide more assists than the Manchester United legend.
+Few had the foresight to invest their hopes in a midfielder who would go on to provide more assists than the Manchester United legend.

-Malbranque made his name at Fulham as a record signing, arriving as a highly-rated but unknown French under-21 international costing £4.5million.
+Malbranque made his name at Fulham as a record signing, arriving as a highly-rated France Under-21 international costing £4.5million.
 By 2001, as a 20-year-old, he had already made 50 appearances for Lyon.

 At Craven Cottage, he quickly earned a reputation as a phenomenally hard-working player, linking up with the likes of Luis Boa Morte and Brian McBride.
 Those were the days, weren’t they?